Macron utterly failed to influence Trump.

 This article is a case study on influence, using Macron VS Trump as an example.

-It will explain how Macron spectacularly failed to influence Trump and managed to make an enemy out of him.
+It will explain how Macron spectacularly failed to influence Trump and managed to make an enemy out of him by turning the relationship antagonistic.

-My name is Lucio, I hold a master degree in communication, I am psychology buff and most of my time goes into analyzing effective (and not so effective) human behavior.
+My name is Lucio, I hold a master’s degree in communication, I am a psychology buff and most of my time goes into analyzing effective (and not-so-effective) human behavior.

 - Macron Persuasion Mistakes